Prior to relocating, we spent four years in Southern Mississippi producing organic produce on a six acre site about 70 miles North of New Orleans.

 When you’re committed to organic mini-farming–organic means no synthetic chemical fertilizers, no pesticides, no herbicides etc–you get two results: a). lots of vegetables and b), personal character development.
 Don’t kid yourself, organic farming is hard work, the rewards of which are measured more in relationships than dollars and cents.

 Right now, we’re integrated into the local food system via a fascinating pattern of relationships.
-We grow for the families who live in New Talavan Community.
-We service three farmer markets each week.
-We sell to the Good Karma Cafe in New Orleans.
-We’re part of an online farmers market in the region and we charitably distribute free veggies to several faith based organizations who run food pantries and congregate meal sites.
+We grow for the families.
+We grow for selling at farmer markets.
+We create small town buying clubs and we charitably distribute free veggies to several faith based organizations who run food pantries and congregate meal sites.

-And then cometh “the heat,” three months of sultry hot days and nights.
-Impossible?
-No. Challenging?
+Challenging?
 Yes.
 Interesting?
 Absolutely.
-Cows…workshops…festivals…creamy milk…1200 acres to explore…people from different cultures…it’s a movement towards food that nourishes both people and place.
+Cows…workshops…festivals…creamy milk…350 acres to explore…people from different cultures…it’s a movement towards food that nourishes both people and place.